Hazey8709/responsiveViewer/README.md

 # Notes:

-_WARNING: Do not use passwords or sensitive information as the SSL is not installed!_
+_WARNING: Do not use passwords or sensitive information as the SSL is not installed!
-_Use as a guide or preview Only May not be pixel perfect!_
+Use as a guide or preview Only May not be pixel perfect!
+I personaly don't collect data or cookies, Hoest does collect normal data like IP, Computer info (every site at least collects this!).
+Project uses local storage to save data (Persistent data) can be deleted in the developer console if needed or cleared by button._

 # Links: